Bubble App Connector

 Enter the domain of the app.
 It should be similar to https://appdomain.com or https://appname.bubbleapps.io, i.e., without a page.
 Using this domain, Bubble will automatically fetch the metadata of the app.

-Check this box when you want the test version of app A to interact with the test version of app B. Typically, this box is checked.
+Check this box when you want the developer environment of app A to interact with the developer environment of app B. Typically, this box is checked.

 This is how to describe the app within the Bubble Editor.
 By default, this is the app name, but it can be renamed.
 This is important when referring to the different calls in the Bubble Editor.